 MATH440 Stochastic Processes (3 semester hours)

 The goal of this course is to teach students statistical and stochastic concepts, methods and models through examples, help students relate stochastic models to real life problems, and also encourage students to develop critical thinking skills that will allow them to realize greater success as mathematics major.(Prerequisite: MATH335 AND MATH410 AND MATH431)

 MATH460 Principles of Applied Mathematics (3 semester hours)

 The process of expressing scientific principles, experiments, and conjectures in mathematical terms.
 Topics include: gathering reliable data, exposing underlying assumptions, variables, relationships, levels, refining of models, and stochastic models.
 Deterministic versus stochastic models.

 This course covers the study of basic topics in analysis with emphasis on methods and measurement.
 Sequences, series, functions, uniform convergence, continuity, partial differentiation, extreme value problems with constraints, Riemann integrals, line integrals, improper integrals, integrals with parameters, transformations.(Prerequisite: MATH305)

 MATH499 Senior Seminar in Mathematics (3 semester hours)

 The Capstone course is a senior level course designed to allow the student to review, analyze, and integrate the work the student has completed toward a degree in Mathematics.
-The students will examine a number of real-world case studies; prepare an approved academic project or paper; and demonstrate mastery of their program of study in a meaningful culmination of their learning.
-(Prerequisite: Completion of a minimum of 106 hours towards your program)
+Students will examine a number of real-world case studies; prepare an approved academic project or paper; and demonstrate mastery of their program of study in a meaningful culmination of their learning.
+Students must demonstrate that they have taken all other math courses in their degree plan prior to registering for this course.
+Prerequisite: Completion of a minimum of 106 hours towards your program.